 When Is A Special Needs Trust Needed?

-When an individual under 65 has been seriously injured and requires substantial health care and nursing home care services that are being paid for by Medicaid, and later receives a personal injury award or settlement, Special Needs Trusts can play a crucial role in preserving the funds for supplemental needs for the rest of the life of the injured person while preserving eligibility for means-tested benefits.
+What if a Medicaid recipient receives a cash settlement for personal injury, or receives an inheritance?
+Special Needs Trust can be used to protect those funds if the Trust is funded before the individual turns 65.
+The Trust provides a way to preserve the funds for supplemental needs for the rest of the life of the injured person while also protecting eligibility for means-tested benefits.
 In some cases, a disabled former worker needs SSI as well as the Worker’s Compensation he may receive, and a Special Needs Trust may be a useful tool to achieve SSI eligibility.

 When a married person under 65 who has disabilities gets divorced, and will be dependent upon governmental benefits to pay for assisted living, Section 8 housing or other services, Special Needs Trusts can play a crucial role in preserving alimony or equitable distribution as a supplemental fund while preserving eligibility for means-tested benefits.